Skip to main content

 Like meditation, gratitude has been shown to improve relationships, increase self-esteem, and enhance physical health.

 Try this simple daily habit: during the day, jot down three things you’re grateful for; you can also try sharing via text or email to a friend or group of friends for accountability.
-At bedtime, call those three things to mind, and try to really feel the positive sensations they create in your body as you fall asleep.
+At bedtime, call those three things to mind, and try to feel the positive sensations they create in your body as you fall asleep.
 After a week, notice if your capacity for happiness has increased and/or if you find yourself feeling more buoyant.

 We all know that physical exercise reduces stress, releases feel-good endorphins, improves sleep, and can make challenges seem more manageable.
 It can serve us mentally at least as much as physically if not more.
 The key is finding a routine that you can maintain.